Buying real estate in Dar es Salaam?

 What "normal" homes become available at $200k in Dar es Salaam as of 2026?

-As of early 2026, a budget of $200,000 (approximately TZS 497 million) in Dar es Salaam typically unlocks a solid 2 to 3 bedroom house in improving mid-outer areas with better plot sizes and security, or a more livable 2-bedroom apartment in a better-managed building than what you would find at the $100k tier.
+As of early 2026, a $200,000 budget (roughly TZS 497 million) in Dar es Salaam typically unlocks a solid 2-to-3-bedroom house in an improving mid-outer area like Mbezi or Goba, or a well-maintained 2-bedroom apartment in a better-managed building than what you would find at $100,000.

 By the way, we have much more granular data about housing prices in our property pack about Dar es Salaam.